drinkingtea/website/content/posts/developer-handbook.md

 OrganicClaw requires support for 64 bit integers, whereas normal JSON technically does not.

+These formats do not currently support floats.

 There is also a wrapper format called Claw that provides a header at the beginning of the file and can dynamically switch between the two depending on what the header says is present.
 The Claw header also includes information about the type and type version of the data.

-Except when the data is exported for loading on the GBA, Claw is always used as a wrapper around the bare formats.

-These formats do not currently support ```float```s.

 Claw header: ```M1;net.drinkingtea.nostalgia.core.NostalgiaPalette;1;```